-Have you noticed that most of the PCBs are green?
-Unfortunately, there is nothing green about them.
-Truth be told, the PCB waste generated decades ago will continue to harm our environment in the years to come.
-The PCB waste consisting of hazardous substances, which include heavy metals such as lead, mercury and cadmium, and several other chemicals, adversely affect life on earth.
-There is a need for environmentally responsible manufacturing for RoHS compliant PCBs across the entire consumer electronics sector in today’s scenario.
+The PCB waste generated decades ago will harm our environment in the years to come.
+These discarded materials consist of hazardous substances such as lead, mercury, cadmium, and several other chemicals, that adversely affect life on Earth.
+There is a need for environmentally responsible manufacturing for RoHS-compliant PCBs across the entire consumer electronics sector in today’s scenario.

-|Restriction of Hazardous Substances (RoHS) List||Permissible Value in terms of PPM (parts per million)|
+|SI.NO||Restriction of Hazardous Substances (RoHS) List||Permissible Value in terms of PPM (parts per million)|

 |1.||Lead (Pb)||<1000 PPM|